What Are The Symptoms Of A Faulty EGR Valve?

 If you’ve ever driven through a major city like LA, Chicago, New York, or Denver, then you’ve likely seen air pollution first-hand.

-Thankfully, exhaust gas recirculation technology was added to cars in the form of an EGR valve.
+Fortunately, exhaust gas recirculation technology was added to cars in the form of an EGR valve.

 The EGR valve has one purpose, to reduce the NOx pollutant (nitrogen) emitted by your vehicle.
-It does this by recirculating some of the emissions back into the combustion chambers rather than sending them outwards.
+It does this by recirculating some of the emissions back into the combustion chambers rather than sending them outward.

 Some signs of your EGR valve failing include a rough idle, poor performance, or decreased mileage!